Comprehensive-Wall28/Nvidia-Fedora-Guide/README.md

 * **Reboot**
 Finally, reboot your system.

 If you see "Nvidia modules failed to load" on startup, then the secure boot step was unsuccessful.
+You can try and disable secure boot to solve this problem.

 After booting, run the following in the terminal to check your GPU's status: